abstractj/gawky/README.md

     $ brew install brew-gem
     $ brew gem gawky

-Rename the sample.json file to gawky.json and copy to your HOME directory
+Rename the sample.json file to gawky.json and copy to your HOME directory.
+Please make sure to change the values:

+    {
+       "token":"42",
+       "maxElapsedDays":5
+    }

 ## Usage